harvester/docs/docs/rancher/virtualization-management.md

 ## Delete Imported Harvester Cluster

-Users can delete the imported Harvester cluster from the Rancher UI via the `Virtualization Management > Harvester Clusters`, select the cluster you want to remove and click the `delete` button to delete the imported Harvester cluster.
+Users can delete the imported Harvester cluster from the Rancher UI via **Virtualization Management > Harvester Clusters**.
+Select the cluster you want to remove and click the **Delete** button to delete the imported Harvester cluster.

 ![delete-cluster](assets/delete-harvester-cluster.png)